spotify/threaddump-analyzer/README.md

 * Change toString test methods into toHtml test methods and remove the corresponding toString methods from the source code.

-* If the user clicks on a cross reference, see if we can highlight the link target.

 * Add a line above each <h2> element in the CSS and remove some <hr>s from the HTML code.